the emotional toll of caring for sick pets

 Has having a sick pet ever impacted your family?

-Late last year, we lost our beloved 15½ year old Sandy after a year-long battle with kidney failure.
+Late last year, we lost our beloved 15½ year old Sandy (pictured below) after a year-long battle with kidney failure.

 My wife and I were barely able to sleep more than three to four hours at a stretch, due to the constant subconscious alarm clock of, “What if?”
 Our experience was similar to untold millions of others caring for a terminally ill furry family member.

 A new study published in Veterinary Record examined caregiver burden in owners of sick companion animals.
 The results further reinforced the depth and significance of the human-animal bond.
 It also validated that the feelings and struggles of fellow pet parents were normal, healthy and necessary.